osxmidi/LinVst/README.md

 Native Access requires Wine Devel/Wine Staging 3.5 or later and a msvcp140.dll override.

-Native Access aborts during a download, so a manual mounting and install of the downloaded iso file or a manual unzipping and install of the downloaded zip file in ~/.wine/drive_c/users/user/Downloads is needed.
+Because Wine might have problems mounting the downloaded iso file, Native Access aborts partway through a download but the iso file has been downloaded, so a manual mounting and install of the downloaded iso file or a manual unzipping and install of the downloaded zip file in ~/.wine/drive_c/users/user/Downloads is needed.

 For all NI iso files they need to be mounted using udf and the unhide option.